Tax & Accountancy

 What Section 24 means for your rental business in practice

-This article is intended for general informational purposes only and does not constitute legal, financial, or professional advice.
-Landlord and tenant law is subject to change, and the information in this article reflects the position at the time of writing.
-You should always seek independent legal or professional advice before taking any action in relation to your property or tenancy.
+This article is intended for general informational purposes only and does not constitute legal, financial or tax advice.
+Tax rules change and individual circumstances vary, and the information reflects the position at the time of writing.
+Always seek independent professional advice before acting in relation to your tax affairs.

 Author